GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 [View code on Github](https://github.com/GlacierProtocol/GlacierProtocol) [View protocol on Github](https://github.com/GlacierProtocol/glacierprotocol.github.io) [View list of contributors](/docs/contribute/acknowledgments/)
-* **Natural selection**: All documentation and code related to this protocol is under open licenses (Creative Commons for the document, MIT license for the code), enabling others to publish their own revisions.
-Inferior alternatives will tend to lose popularity over time.

 If you like, you may review the [design document](/docs/design-doc/overview) for details on the technical design.